pyth-network/pyth-crosschain/target_chains/sui/README.md

 ```

 ### 3.`pyth::pyth::update_single_price_feed`
 Use the hot potato price updates vector to update a price feed.

 Note that conventional Pyth price IDs are found [here](https://pyth.network/developers/price-feed-ids#pyth-evm-mainnet).
-However, one must pass in the Sui Object wrapper for that price feed for the `price_info_object` argument to `update_single_price_feed`.
+However, instead of passing in a Pyth price feed ID to update the price feed (which is what is conventionally done), one must pass in a `PriceInfoObject` ID instead.

 The `PriceInfoObject` IDs are stored in a map on-chain.
 We pulled them into local json files which can be found [here](./scripts/generated).
 The `PriceInfoObject` ID can also be queried on-chain by calling the `pyth::state::get_price_info_object_id` found in the Pyth package.
 See the common questions section below for more info.

 ```Rust
 public fun update_single_price_feed(